 - Include a Call to Action: Along with your link, provide a call to action that clearly states the end goal for the customer.
 Including this component can increase click-through rates substantially.

 Off-page SEO efforts can dramatically increase your HVAC website traffic by boosting your SERP rankings as well as maximizing your viewer reach through secondary platforms.
-However, incorrect off-site HVAC SEO can not only leave your marketing efforts lacking but they can actually hurt your Google rankings.
+However, incorrect off-site HVAC SEO can not only leave your marketing efforts lacking but can actually hurt your Google rankings.
 A search engine optimization professional can help you find the correct keywords, platforms, and subject matter that produces results.

 Using On-Page SEO in HVAC Marketing